botimize/messenger-python-bot/README.md

 ## Create a python bot

-Create a python file (e.g. botimize_echo.py) and copy this into it.
+Create a python script (e.g. botimize_echo.py) and copy this into it.

 Notice your have to replace **Your_Facebook_Access_Token** and **Your_Botimize_Api_Key**.

 ```